RepRapLtd/AnalogueNeuralNet/README.md

 ![Synapse Test](https://github.com/RepRapLtd/AnalogueNeuralNet/blob/main/Pix/synapse-breadboard.jpg)

 This is a project to create a neuromorphic analoge neural network.
-It will be modular, and so can be used to make networks of any size (within limits yet to be explored).
+I wanted to get away from using conventional computers (including parallel graphics processors) to do neural simulations and to make something that is a lot more like a real brain.

-The basic idea is to use crosspoint analoge switches to make all the interconnections in a way that is completely programmable.
+What I propose is similar to the <a href = "https://en.wikipedia.org/wiki/Perceptron" target="_blank">early work on perceptrons</a> by Rosenblatt from the 1950s that has now been all but abandoned because today it's much easier to solve a problem by writing some software to do it than by designing and building some electronics to do it.
+Easier maybe, but at least today we have the advantage of 21st Century electronics.

 So.
 How will it work?
 (Chip numbers in brackets are suggestions, and may not form part of the final design.)